mlcommons/algorithmic-efficiency/SUBMISSION_PROCESS_RULES.md

 In the following, we describe the logistical steps required to submit a training algorithm to the AlgoPerf: Training Algorithms Benchmark.

-### Register a submission
+### Register an intent to submit

 All submitters need to register an intent to submit before the submission registration deadline.
 This registration is mandatory, i.e. required for all submissions, but not binding, i.e. you don't have to submit a registered submission.
 This registration is necessary, to estimate the number of submissions and provide support for potential submitters.

-To register a submission, please fill out this [online form](https://forms.gle/iY1bUhwSjj1JZ4fa9) with the following information
+To register an intent to submission, please fill out this [online form](https://forms.gle/iY1bUhwSjj1JZ4fa9) with the following information

 - Name of the submission (e.g. name of the algorithm, or any other arbitrary identifier).
 - Ruleset under which the submission will be scored.
-- Name of all submitters associated with this submission.
-- Email of all submitters associated with this submission.
-- Affiliations of all submitters associated with this submission.
+- Name, email, and affiliations of all submitters associated with this submission.
+- Interest in compute support.

-In return, the submission will be issued a unique **submission ID** that will be used throughout the submission process.
+The submission will be issued a unique **submission ID** that will be used throughout the submission process.

 ### How to submit